Your First Visit

 Before becoming patients at Seattle Cancer Care Alliance (SCCA), most people who are considering a transplant have a consultation.
 At your consultation:

-- You will meet with a transplant oncologist who has expertise with your disease.
-This doctor will review your medical records, talk with you about your treatment options and make recommendations for you and your referring doctor.
+- You will meet with a transplant oncologist who has expertise in the treatment of blood cancers with stem cell transplantation.
+This doctor will review your medical records, talk with you about your treatment options, and make recommendations for you and your referring doctor.

-- A transplant nurse will offer you an orientation and tour.
+- A transplant nurse will answer your questions and offer you an orientation and tour.

-- You will meet with a representative from Patient Financial Services to talk about treatment costs, your insurance coverage and how to pay for your transplant.
+- You will meet with a representative from Patient Financial Services to talk about how much treatment costs, what your insurance covers, and how to pay for your transplant.

 - We will give you a packet of transplant information to take home.